 “If Paramount can give Brando a million bucks, the Shaws can do the same for me.”

 It was a vengeful ploy to make a prestigious Kung Fu film with the biggest studio in Southeast Asia on his terms.
 R.R.
 Shaw had already sent a correspondent to name his price.
 Various writers begun preparing scripts, and names of directors began to get tossed about.
 Chor Yuen (楚原) was said to have the uppermost advantage because of his acquaintanceship with Bruce, who was to be directed by Cheng Kang (程剛) instead of Chang Cheh (張徹).

-Ray Chow (a former Shaw Brothers employee who can be found on Google as 鄒文懷) was well aware of the Shaws tampering with Golden Harvest’s biggest cash cow, and really didn’t sit well with the idea.
+Raymond Chow, a former Shaw Brothers employee who can be found on Google as 鄒文懷, was well aware of the Shaws tampering with Golden Harvest’s biggest cash cow.
 At every level inside the production of Enter the Dragon, Run Run also had people who reported information on the project (i.e. spies working on a spy movie).
-R.R. believed that it may not finish due to the difficulties between the oddly-coupled H.K. and U.S. studios.
+Most G.H. employees were reasonably paranoid.
+R.R. believed that it may not finish due to the difficulties between the oddly coupled H.K. and U.S. studios.

 Naysayers will say that the truth would’ve come out by now, but you have to account for the mysterious absences of Richey Edwards and Jimmy Hoffa.
 Some people know what happened to their bodies, but that doesn’t mean they are going to come out with the truth – even if they are on their deathbeds (therefore taking it with them to their graves).
 Ray initially didn’t want Bruce to do Enter the Dragon because he didn’t want to lose him to the U.S. studios.